richilino/co2-toolkit-net/CONTRIBUTING.md

 ### Commit Signing

 For security, we use [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
 Signed commits will be marked as "Verified" on GitHub.

+### Versioning

+> ### NOTE
+>
+> Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.

+This repository follows [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) (SemVer) for version control.
+Please ensure compatibility when updating dependencies or submitting pull requests.

 ## Attribution